 Get ready to squirm.
 From fish which enter your vitals to worms which exit your face, these are five parasites that you’ll (probably) never get when travelling.

-Your travels can be the best experience of your life; don't risk ruining them by not protecting yourself - make sure you follow some travel health tips.
+Your travels can be the best experience of your life; don't risk ruining them by not protecting yourself from malaria - make sure you follow some travel health tips.

 What's it like to travel with a disability?
 Meet Ed, a travel blogger who isn't letting being deaf get in the way of backpacking across South East Asia.